lucasbfernandes/job-worker/docs/design-document.md

 ![Architecture](../assets/images/architecture.png)

 The next sections will describe in details each of key aspects of the 2 components of the system.
-The design decisions and trade-offs will be highlighted in a way that by the end of the document the reader will have a "grey-box" understanding of the entire system (i.e. Some internal nuances will be mentioned, but not all of them for the sake of readability.
+The design decisions and trade-offs will be shown in a way that by the end of the document the reader will have a "grey-box" understanding of the entire system (i.e. Some internal nuances will be mentioned, but not all of them for the sake of readability.
 These will be further discussed during application development.)

 ## CLI

+The Job Worker CLI is the user interface of the Job Worker Service.
+Its responsibility is to authenticate the user with the Server, parse commands and generate authenticated HTTPS requests for it.
+This section will:

+1. Describe which commands are available for the user and how to use them;
+2. Describe how the CLI will manage user secrets (i.e. username/password);
+4. Show the trade-offs and what could and should be done for future work.

+### Commands

+### Managing User Secrets

+### Trade-offs

+### Future work

 ## Server